VOLUNTEERS

 Brompton Swimming Club volunteer

-Once you have submitted the applicaton you will be contacted by the club's Registration Manager to help you complete your club and Swim England volunteer membership registrations.
+Once you have submitted your volunteer applicaton form you will be contacted by the club Registration manager ([email protected]) to help you complete your club and Swim England volunteer membership registrations.

-In the meantime, please read on to learn more about how you can contribute as a Brompton Swimming Club volunteer.
+If you are undecided, but eager to help, read on to learn more about how you can contribute as a registered Brompton Swimming Club volunteer.

 Help at Galas